theStrangeAdventurer/gatsby-obsidian-blog-starter/README.md

     <img alt="Gatsby" src="https://www.gatsbyjs.com/Gatsby-Monogram.svg" width="60" />
   </a>
 </p>

-# Gatsby's Obsidian blog starter
+# Gatsby's Obsidian | Markdown blog starter

 ## Example
 An example of a blog that works on this code base can be viewed [here](https://thestrangeadventurer.com).
 By the way, I post my notes there, in particular there is a series of articles about creating my blog.
 If you are wondering how to create your blog from scratch.